cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/jupyter.md

     Raw Bro/Zeek logs folder.
     * __dest_exclude_file__ <i>(string)</i><br>
     Destination folder location for non-matching filters.  __Matches are excluded from the results.__.<br>
-    Use a unique folder name at the end to identify your filter, a data folder will appended automatically.<br>
+    Use a unique folder name at the end to identify your filter - a data folder will be appended automatically.<br>
     Pass a blank double quote ("") to skip the creation of an exclude file.<br>
     * __port_filter__ <i>(list)</i><br>
-    Ports you want to include, in list format.
+    Ports that you want to include, in list format.

     ```python
     # CREATE FILTERED FILES